elastos/Elastos/CR.CyberRepublic/front-end/experimental-docs/services/wallet-did.md

 You can find the configuration file at `did.api/src/main/resources/application.properties`

+##### Some Notes:

+- You must use a normal address for the `didAddress` starting in 'E' or '8', not an 'X' address like the wallet service.

 ### Setup

 1. Update `application.properties`
     - Set the `node.prefix` to your DID node's `HttpRestPort`
-    - Set the `did.address` to any wallet address, but you need ELA in it
+    - Set the `did.address` to a new wallet address, but you need ELA in it

 2. Pick an open port for the service, by default it uses 8091 which may conflict with other programs.